Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 Turkey Tail (Trametes versicolor, formerly Coriolus versicolor) is a polypore mushroom found across forests worldwide.
 The name comes from the concentric rings of colour on its fan-shaped fruiting body — brown, cream, rust, and grey arranged in bands resembling the tail feathers of a wild turkey.

-It has been used in Traditional Chinese Medicine for centuries as Yun Zhi, believed to support vitality and immune function.
+It has been used in Traditional Chinese Medicine for centuries as Yun Zhi, traditionally used to support vitality and wellbeing.
 Modern research has focused on two protein-bound polysaccharide complexes isolated from the mycelium and fruiting body:

 • PSK (polysaccharide-K), also called Krestin — the compound behind Japan's approved cancer adjunct therapy, accounting for billions in annual sales in Japan at its peak